Newborn | when does it get easier?!

 Did that just happen…?

-I pushed a baby out of wear now!?
+I pushed a baby out of where now!?

 Just give yourself a while to get over that…for your body and mind to recover.